1 dead, 16 injured in bus accident at Tuas Checkpoint

 Police and SCDF officers were at the scene, it added.

-Photos posted online by Facebook users at about 5am showed barricades blocking the heavy vehicle lane.
+Photos posted online by Facebook users showed barricades blocking the heavy vehicle lane.

 In an update on its Facebook page just before 7am, ICA said traffic for arriving and departing cars and motorcycles had returned to normal.
 However, the heavy vehicle lane remains closed, it added.